 The title of this post is designed to grab your attention and make the following points.
-Please do not tell folks Shane at FatLab told you to never update your WordPress site, it wont make either of us look good 😉
+Please do not tell folks, Shane, at FatLab told you to never update your WordPress site, it won’t make either of us look good 😉

 I recently started working for a new client and task #1 was to reinstate their site, which had been down, within a new web hosting account.
-The reason it was down was because it had fallen victim to a malware attack.
+The reason it was down was that it had fallen victim to a malware attack.
 The site had been cleaned up by Securi.net and it was ready to be redeployed.

-Though cleaned of the attack, one of the first things I had noticed was how out of date the WordPress core was and just about every plugin was a few versions behind.
+Though cleaned of the attack, one of the first things I noticed was how out of date the WordPress core was and just about every plugin was a few versions behind.
 The client was by no means oblivious to this fact and they requested one of the first things I do is to look into bringing the site up to date.
 Here is where the catch was given…

 The original developer had warned them not to update the site because it ‘might break something’.